cewing/training.python_web/source/presentations/session02.rst

     Click on the link to an entry, it should work.

-    Can you add a link back to the homepage on your detail page?

 .. nextslide:: Sharing Structure

 These views are reasonable, if quite plain.